-pss-autosoft.net is a small enterprise owned by Mario Perez specializing in creating useful applications for many purposes.
+I am Mario Perez and I specialize in creating useful software applications for many purposes.
 I am an automotive enthusiast and have many years of programming and systems integration experience.
-I was away from BMW maintenance for a number of years and after I went to Europe I got back into the BMW scene.
-Of course I wanted to be able to work on the car myself I found that there were no good, easy or inexpensive ways to run diagnostics.
-I had (have!) a bunch of shiny diagnostic hardware and software would talk to the majority of OBD1/2 cars, but not the modern BMW in any useful manner.
+I had been away from BMW maintenance for a number of years and after I moved to Europe with my wife, I got back into the BMW scene.

-Because long ago I when I had an E32 I found that there were ways to talk to the car, diagnose the car and even change the car parameters without going to the dealer using Factory BMW and Mini Software.
+Because long ago I when I had an E32 I found that there were ways to talk to the car, diagnose the car and even change the car parameters without going to the dealer using factory and dealer diagnostic Software.
 I found the raw software, found instructions from those who had done it before, followed them (after experimenting to figure out why there were often contradictory directions from install to install) and then used the software packages.
-As I have had friends with similar issues, and since I now knew how, I helped out installing copies of my own DIS and SSS, configuring the EDIABAS and making it work on their systems.
+As I had friends with similar issues, and because I then knew how to, I helped out installing copies of my own DIS and SSS, configuring the EDIABAS and making it work on their systems.
 What I discovered was that no one set of instructions covered all the systems out there and there are a lot of 'facts' that are not entirely true.
 And I learned that there were things that could determine how each computer would need to be configured for the specific version of Windows installed.